midoshouse/ootr-multiworld/assets/doc/manual-install.md

+⚠️ **Please try using [the installer](https://github.com/midoshouse/ootr-multiworld/releases/latest/download/multiworld-installer.exe) first!** It performs these steps for you automatically.

 # Manual install instructinos

 If you can't use [the installer](https://github.com/midoshouse/ootr-multiworld/releases/latest/download/multiworld-installer.exe) due to antivirus software blocking it, you can follow these manual install instructions.